katur/dbms/README.md

 ## Design Document

 ### Main program
-- initialize the data in the sites, as well as the TM's directory, per the spec
+- call initialize() function to initialize the data in the sites, create the TM's variable directory, and create lock objects for each var at each site, per the spec.
-- loop
+- loop:
-	* inputting a line from stdin (skipping if whitespace or a comment)
+	* input a line from stdin (skipping if whitespace or a comment)
 	* increment time
-	* try all pending instructions (`site.dm.try\_pending()`)
+	* try all pending instructions (site.dm.try_pending())
-	* parse the new input line
+	* parse the new input line, splitting on semicolon
-	* send each instructions to the tm to execute (`tm.process\_instruction`)
+	* send each instructions to the tm to execute (tm.process_instruction)
 - finally, loop until no more pending instructions

 ### Globals
 - clock:
 	* integer initialized to 0
 	* increments with each line of input
 - tm: 1 Transaction Manager object
 - sites: list of 10 sites, named site1 through site10
+- var_ids: list of all var ids
+- Flag class: signal for result of a lock request

 ### Transaction object
+- id: the transaction id
+- status: "active", "committed", "aborted"
 - start_time: clock time when transaction was created
 - is_read_only Boolean
+- instruction_buffer
+	* pending instruction not completed (due to no active site, or blocked on locks)
 - sites_accessed list
-	* sites accessed in T’s lifetime (to see if all up since T began, per Available Copies Algorithm)
-- instruction_buffer string
-	* pending instruction not performed due to no active site being found on a previous cycle (this instruction to be attempted in all subsequent clock cycles until site(s) available)
-*Note that Transaction objects must be made accessible to DMs (so DM can access start_time for wait-die and MV)*
+	* list of tuples, each tuple being a site that was accessed and the initial time of access. needed for available copies algorithm
+- blocking_locks: list of locks the transactions is enqueued waiting for.
+Note that this list must be updated when the transaction is dequeued, or if the site fails.
+- add_site_access(self,site): adds a site w/current clock if not in sites_accessed

 ### Transaction\_Manager object
 - directory dictionary